 variable PGPLOT_IDENT is defined and the current device is a hardcopy

-device (the command 'echo hardcopy
+device (the command 'echo hardcopy'

 will return 1 if this is true), then this call is automatically